TeamLumi/luminescent-team/README.md

 > Note: Prettier is disabled for Markdown files for now - requires configuring to comply with Docusaurus

+### Pokedex Feature Flag

+The Pokedex is still a work in progress feature, which we have hidden behind a "feature flag".
+We basically tell Docusaurus to not include anything related to the Pokedex (including gamedata).
+We achieve this via environment variables.

+If you want to work on the Pokedex Feature - you need to load the environment variable.
+The easiest way is to copy the `.example.env` file as `.env`.

 ### Local Development

 ```